oxnr/awesome-notes/Business/StanfordStartupClass.md

 King for a day (random person whas chosen, got ressources and could do what he thought is rigth) even if the choice is not right that made a difference in the app

+# Lecture 8

+Test hypothesis with a simple landing page and measure conversions (phone calls, e-mail etc.)

+In the beginning just hack together solutions noone cares about a proper backend or scalable solutions

+The mantra of do things that don't scale

+Personalized e-mails to every single customer - get early customer feedback

+1. Test your hypothesis
+2. Launch fast
+3. Do things that don't scale

+## Finding your first users

+There's no perfect solution for user acquisition

+First users are impossible hard to get

+Do whatever it takes to bring in your first customers

+Don't focus on ROI, focus on growth

+Don't give away your product for free (unsustainable strategy)

+## Turning those users into champions

+A champion is a user who talks about & advocates for your product

+Handwritten cards, etc, something special

+Deligh your user with experiences they will remember

+Talk to you users!! (constantly, for as long as possible)

+Run customer service as long as possible

+Proacticely reach out to current & churned customers

+Social media/communities

+Problem are inevitable, do whatever it takes to make them right

+## Findings product/market fit

+The product you launch with will not be the product that finds market fit

+Optimize for speed over scalability/clean code

+Only worry about the next order of magnitude (from 0 to 1, from 1 to 10, from 10 to 100 etc.)

+Stuff will break, you will make it work, you will survice just do it

+Do things that don't scale as long as you possibly can

+## PR

+Press should have targeted audience and goals (Investors, Customers, Industry)

+What is a story
+* Product launches
+* Funraising
+* Milestones / metrics
+* Business overview
+* Stunts (crazy events)
+* Hiring announcements
+* Contributed articles

+Think about your story objectively

+You don't have to be original, just original enough

+Mechanics of a story
+1. Think of a story
+2. Get introduced
+3. Set a date (4-7 days in advance)
+4. Reach out
+5. Pitch
+6. Follow up
+7. Launch your news!

+Have direct contact, phone call is better than e-mail

+Draft the story in bullet points

+Keep contacts fresh, stay in touch

+Make schedule and calendar when to launch what (klout, buffer)